Hull Cross Sections

 12 ga 2.75" Federal.

-L-R: paper base (FBW, Hi-Power, Old Top Gun), Gold Medal, .090" one-piece, .090" one-piece replacement, New Top Gun (NTG)
+L-R: paper base (FBW, Hi-Power, Old Top Gun), Gold Medal, .090" one-piece (IBW), .090" one-piece replacement, New Top Gun (NTG)

 Note that the .090" replacement is slightly deeper then the NTG.
 I don't know if it was an interim design and replaced by the NTG, or if it's still around.
 I've found it in steel shot loads.